mikerochip/addressables-training-manual/README.md

 ## AssetGroups

-Every AssetGroup ScriptableObjects has settings.
-These affect how the group is converted into asset bundles by the build system.
+Every AssetGroup's ScriptableObject has settings.
+The AssetGroupSchemas on the AssetGroups are what determine which settings you see.
+These settings affect how the group is converted into asset bundles by the build system.

+By default, when you create an AssetGroup, it will have the ```BundledAssetGroupSchema``` and ```ContentUpdateGroupSchema``` and here are some of their more important settings:

 * **Build and Load Paths section**: This is what determines whether your bundle will be local or remote
 * **Advanced Options > Compression**: See the guidance at https://docs.unity3d.com/Packages/com.unity.addressables@1.16/manual/AddressableAssetsGettingStarted.html#building-for-multiple-platforms